 About

-Her work has been exhibited widely and is held in public, institutional, and private collections including the State Library of Victoria (Rural and Regional Commission photographic series, 2020–2023), St John of God Hospitals, Ballarat Arts Foundation, the former Museum of Australian Democracy at Eureka (M.A.D.E.), and the Ruah Centre for Women and Children, as well as private collections in Australia and internationally.
+Kmieć holds an Advanced Diploma in Photography from London Metropolitan University.
+Her work has been exhibited widely and is held in public, institutional and private collections including the State Library of Victoria, St John of God Hospitals, Ballarat Arts Foundation and the Museum of Australian Democracy at Eureka.

 The artist acknowledges the Traditional Owners of the land on which she lives and works, and pays her respects to their Elders, past, present, and emerging.